dennisss/dacha/pkg/container/index.md

 **Linux packages:**

-- Pre-compiled `newcgroup` binary.
-  - Run `./pkg/container/build_newcgroup.sh` to compile it into `./bin/newcgroup`
-  - `build_newcgroup.sh` MUST be run as the user that will run the node.
-- `sudo apt install uidmap`
+TLDR: Run `sudo apt install uidmap`

+Internal details on specific packages:

+- `uidmap`
   - Provides the `newuidmap` and `newgidmap` SETUID binaries for enabling us to support using a range of user ids for running containers while running the runtime binary as an unprivileged user.
   - To user running the node binary MUST have a large set of uids/gids mapped in `/etc/subuid` and`/etc/subgid`.